Are you wondering what to pack for a cruise? Cruises are such easy vacations, but cruise packing takes some planning.

 Cruise tip: Remember to put your phone on airplane mode, as soon as you sailaway from the cruise port.

 Most cruise ship cabins just don’t have enough outlets.
 Although newer build ships may have a couple of USB outlets, most do not.
-Given all our electronic equipment and chargers, most cruisers would agree that packing a power bar is a cruise cabin essential.
+Given all our electronic equipment and chargers, most cruisers would agree that packing a power bar with USB ports is a cruise cabin essential.

 Note, for safety reasons, you cannot use a surge protector, iron or steamer.
-Click here to see my recommendation for a Cruise safe power bar (amazon).
+Click here to see my recommendation for a Cruise safe power strip (amazon).

 Overall, pack what you are comfortable wearing, but do check your cruise line’s dress codes.
 Some are more casual (ie. Norwegian) and some are more formal (ie. Cunard), while others are somewhere in between.